maxshuang/maxshuang.github.io/_posts/Ongoing/translate/Algorithm-Graph.md

                     } });

-        // a digraph without negative cycles will converge at V rounds if(++round%g.V()==0) {
+        // a digraph without negative cycles will converge at V round if(++round%g.V()==0) {
             findNegativeCycle();
             break;